18F/intercessor/app/DEPLOY.md

 ---
 These instructions are for the 18F team.
 They explain how to deploy the DATA Act pilot to Cloud Foundry.
 The following steps are best done through the command line.

-## Set up Cloud Foundry on your computer.
+## Set up Cloud Foundry on your computer
 Follow [our documentation](https://docs.18f.gov/getting-started/setup/), using the  information outlined below.

 1. Set up your account by [creating an issue in the DevOps issue tracker](https://github.com/18F/DevOps/issues/new).